bitmakerlabs/methods-return-values/README.md

 * Conditionals
 * Collections and iteration

+## Submission
+Each exercise will have a different file, either with a `.rb` or `.md` extension.
+Submit the repository containing all of the files.

 # Methods and Return Values

 In their simplest form, a *method* is a set of instructions for the computer to run.
 You might say that the entire program is a set of instructions, so here is a more specific attempt: